-7161 PRINCIPLES OF TEACHING
+7161 PRINCIPLES OF TEACHING (EDUC 101 & 103) DC

-Prerequisites: None Eligibility: 9-11
+Prerequisites: None Eligibility: 9-11 2 quarters, 2 credits

 This course provides a general introduction to the field of teaching.
 Students will explore educational careers, teaching preparation, and professional expectations as well as requirements for teacher certification.
 Current trends and issues in education will be examined.
 A minimum 20 hour classroom observation experience is required for successful completion of this course.